top of page

 For an Uncontested Election:

-1. The Chair states, "For President, [name] has been nominated by the Nominating Committee.
+1. The President states, "For President, [name] has been nominated by the Nominating Committee.
 There were no further nominations for President from the floor and nominations are closed.”
 The Chair repeats for each position.

 For a Contested Election:

-4. The candidates for [contested position] are [name 1] and [name 2].
-Using the ballot provided, write your choice for election, and then individually fold your ballot ONLY ONCE.
+4. The President states, "The candidates for [contested position] are [name 1] and [name 2].
+Using the ballot provided, write your choice for election, and then fold your ballot ONLY ONCE.
 Do not combine or fold any votes together.”
 (Allow two or three minutes for voting.)
-Have all voted who wish to vote?
+"Have all voted who wish to vote?
 Will the tellers please collect the ballots?”
+The tellers collect the ballots.
 The President proceeds with other business until the tellers are ready to report.

 6. Teller Committee Chair reads the report.
 “The Teller Committee reports that the number of members eligible to vote is [#].
 The number of votes cast is [#].
 The number of illegal votes cast is [#].
 The number of votes needed for election is [#].
 [Name 1] received [#] votes.
 [Name 2] received [#] votes.

-Step 5: Publicize the Results
+Step 5: Publish the Results

-Timeline
+Timeline Summary

 The following summary outlines steps for a proper election with the required deadlines.

-3. At least 30 days before elections, form the Nominating Committee.
+2. At an earlier General Membership Meeting as least 30 days before elections, form the Nominating Committee.

-4. At least 20 days before elections:
+3. At least 20 days before elections:

-3. Ask for further nominations "from the floor.”
+• Ask for further nominations "from the floor."

 Fill in your dates here: